 - giving municipalities enough time to apply for grant funding so necessary and valuable projects can be developed;

 - restoring District Transportation Administrators’ flexibility and authority to work with local governments;

 - eliminating Act 250 review and nullifying existing Act 250 permits of town highway maintenance and reconstruction projects;

-- revising existing road design and traffic standards to better define village areas and respect the traffic and infrastructure needs of Vermont’s villages and downtowns;
+- developing road design and traffic standards to better define approaches to downtown areas and enhance traffic and infrastructure needs for Vermont’s villages and downtowns;

-- expanding the state’s line painting operations to include painting lines on all Class 2 highways each year;
+- expanding the state’s line painting operations to include painting all lines on all paved Class 2 highways each year;

 - modifying the billboard law to allow municipalities to hang temporary banners within the state highway right-of-way advertising events and activities;